Sgun369/holbertonschool-shell/permissions/README.md

 a script that changes the group owner to school for the file hello 14.Owner and group: a script that changes the owner to vincent and the group owner to staff for all the files and directories in the working directory
+15.Symbolic links:
+a script that changes the oner and the group owner of _hello to vincent and staff respectively